kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 that provide their own networking (e.g. Kata/Firecracker/... with VFIO passthrough), disconnected jobs, ... have been waiting for a solution for years.

-One of the missing pieces is a core primitive to NOT attach the default network.
+One of the missing pieces is a core primitive to NOT attach the default pod network.
 Decomposing the Pod network attachment solves this problem for both maintainers and integrators: integrators get an isolated sandbox they can build on with the mechanisms above, and the project stops carrying the toil of workarounds and requirements that the core network model was never meant